-Goal # Description All students will demonstrate growth towards meeting or exceeding standards in English Language Arts (ELA) and Math as demonstrated through local formative assessments and State Assessments.
+Goal # Description 1 All students will demonstrate growth towards meeting or exceeding standards in English Language Arts (ELA) and Math as demonstrated through local formative assessments and State Assessments.

 Analysis of current student performance on local benchmark assessments show that 54% of students scored at or above grade level standard in ELA and in Math, 66% scored at or above grade level standard.
 (Data bases from March 2022) Input received from the Educator Partners through the LCAP development process indicates a desire to see our student's performance increase to improve both student's ELA and Math scores.
 The 2019 Dashboard indicates English Learners, Hispanic, Homeless and SED groups performed two levels below (Orange) the "All Student" group and in Math the English Learners, SED and Homeless student groups all performed in the Orange, two performance levels below the "All Student" group.
-Performance from these groups on District assessments indicate 14% of EL students scored at or above grade level standard in ELA and in Math, 24%; SED students 41% scored at or above grade level standard in ELA and in Math, 49%; Hispanics students 43% scored at or above grade level standard in ELA and in Math, 54%
+Performance from these groups on District assessments indicate 14% of EL students scored at or above grade level standard in ELA and in Math, 49%; Hispanics students 43% scored at or above grade level standard in ELA and in Math, 54%

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 State Assessment: SBAC Performance 2019 DataELA: 57.03% met or exceeded; 8.9 points above the standard (Increased 4.1 points-green); Math: 50.19% met or exceeded; .3 points above the standard (Maintained - 1.4 points-green) ELA: 5 points above the standard Math: 5 points above the standard Pupil Suspensions School Suspension 2020= 0% School Suspension 2021= .2% School Suspensions: below 2%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 State Assessment: SBAC Performance 2019 DataELA: 8.9 points above the standard (Increased 4.1 points-green); Math: .3 points above the standard (Maintained -1.4 points-green) No data to report at this time.
+ELA: 5 points above the standard Math: 5 points above the standard Pupil Suspensions School Suspension 2020= 0% School Suspension 2021= .2% School Suspensions: below 2%